 The campus Safety and Security Department provides student and staff escort services 24 hours a day, 7 days a week, 365 days a year, if a student or staff is uncomfortable walking to the parking lot by themselves.
+The Safety and Security Department also provides the same escort services at the Borra Center for Health Sciences during its normal operating times.
 The Safety and Security Department encourages students and staff to walk with another friend or a group of people when going to their vehicle in the evening.
 The parking lots are well lit and the Safety and Security Department along with the Maintenance Department regularly check the lighting to ensure that burned out lights are replaced when needed.
 The maintenance and security departments work cooperatively to identify and correct maintenance issues with campus facilities.